-Until further notice all meetings of the Development Review Committee (DRC), Pre-Concept Plan Conferences (PCPC), Concept Plan Conferences (CPC), Community Input Meetings (CIM) and Development Plan Conferences (DPC) will be held online.
+Until further notice all meetings of the Development Review Committee (DRC), Pre-Concept Plan Conferences (PCPC), Concept Plan Conferences (CPC) and Development Plan Conferences (DPC) will be held online.
 Persons wishing to join these meetings should contact the Project Manager for Webex access information.

 Development Management coordinates the County agencies' review of the following:

 - Notice of intent to reduce or return security

 - Proposed residential subdivisions

 - Planned Unit Developments (PUD) that may combine residential and commercial land use

 - Posting of security required for development processing

 - Processing of minor subdivisions in which land is subdivided into three or fewer lots for residential single-family dwellings